 Because the water is *so* salty, you can only spend about 15 minutes in it.
 Make sure to drink a lot of water and rinse off all the mud and salt afterward.

 Stay at one of the hotels with direct access to the Dead Sea.
 There is not much infrastructure around the Sea on the Jordanian side, and the hotels can provide you with showers, snacks and mud.

 One reason why so many are inspired to travel to Jordan is for a trip to Petra.
 One of the seven wonders of the world, the ancient city carved into the sheer rock of the Jordanian desert is truly a sight to behold.
 Enter via a narrow canyon that opens dramatically onto the "Rose City," which gets its nickname from the pink-colored sandstone rocks that make up the canyon.
 You can ride camels or hike around the city, with well-marked trails taking you through ancient homes, temples and public spaces.
 The city itself is quite accessible, and most of the main sites can be easily reached by travelers of all ages.

 At night, visitors are treated to an incredible candle-lit walk through the canyon to a music and light show at Petra's most famous site, Al-Khazneh (the Treasury).
 You'll need to buy separate tickets in advance, but it's well worth it to see the city at night (and the desert stars up above).

 Day 6: Wadi Rum

 Sunset is the most beautiful time of day, when the sun paints the desert glowing red, fiery orange and deep blue.
 At night, you can camp in the desert in Bedouin-style tents, complete with traditional Bedouin meals cooked in an underground pit.
-Being so remote, you can see the entire night sky full of stars - and on a clear night, the Milky Way is visible!
+Being so remote, you can see the entire night sky full of stars.
+On a clear night, the Milky Way is visible.